 Honestly, I am pretty surprised by the results!
 I’m all about sanding before priming and painting to make sure your paint sticks, and I still think that is the best advice.

 BUT I’ve gotta say, in this case, the shellac-based primers had excellent adhesion whether the laminate was sanded before or not!

-I’ll still be sanding before priming with them, especially because I sell my furniture, but if you’re looking to get the job done a little quicker, painting laminate without sanding is totally possible with a shellac-based primer beforehand.
+I’ll still be sanding before priming with them, especially because I sell my furniture, but if you’re looking to get the job done a little quicker, painting laminate without sanding is totally possible with a shellac-based primer beforehand, like in this painting with General Finishes Milk Paint post.

 I’m also honestly shocked that the 123 grey tinted primer held up so well on the sanded side.
 And that the latex paint overall wasn’t as good as the chalk paint.